floraison/flor/doc/procedures/case.md

 ### defaulting to f.ret

-When nothing is explicitely provided for consideration by "case", the incoming `f.ret` is used.
+When nothing is explicitly provided for consideration by "case", the incoming `f.ret` is used.

 ```